 All markets have a supply and a demand side, leading to an equilibrium price and quantity

 The supply and demand of products is a key concept in economics.
-Briefly, the law of supply and demand states that the availability of a product (supply) and its desire (demand) has a direct effect on the price.
+Briefly, the law of supply and demand states that the availability of a product (supply) and its desire (demand) has a direct effect on the pricing.
 Accordingly, if the supply is low and demand is high, prices are high and vice versa.
-This law is true for most products in the market which can be applied in most market-relevant case interviews.
+This law is true for most products in the market, which can be applied in most market-relevant case interviews.

 In a perfect market, demand and supply coincide at a zero-profit price

 - All goods of a kind are equal (e.g., commodities).